Terms last modified: September 21, 2022 | Previous versions

 10.3 Data Centre Information.
 Information about the locations of Google data centers is available at: https://www.google.com/about/datacenters/inside/locations/index.html (as may be updated by Google from time to time).

 11.1 Consent to Subprocessor Engagement.
-Customer specifically authorizes the engagement of Google's Affiliates as Subprocessors.
-In addition, Customer generally authorizes the engagement of any other third parties as Subprocessors ("Third Party Subprocessors").
+Customer specifically authorizes the engagement as Subprocessors of those entities listed as of the Terms Effective Date at the URL specified in Section 11.2 (Information about Subprocessors).
+In addition, without prejudice to Section 11.4 (Opportunity to Object to Subprocessor Changes), Customer generally authorizes the engagement of any other third parties as Subprocessors ("New Subprocessors").

 11.3 Requirements for Subprocessor Engagement.
 When engaging any Subprocessor, Google will:

 - the Subprocessor only accesses and uses Customer Data to the extent required to perform the obligations subcontracted to it, and does so in accordance with the Agreement (including these Terms); and

 - if the processing of Customer Personal Data is subject to European Data Protection Law, the data protection obligations described in these Terms (as referred to in Article 28(3) of the GDPR, if applicable) are imposed on the Subprocessor; and